Epidermolysis bullosa: Treatment

+Birch triterpenes

 Monitoring

 The Epidermolysis Bullosa Disease Activity and Scarring index (EBDASI) is a scoring system that objectively quantifies the severity of EB.
 The EBDASI is a tool for clinicians and patients to monitor the severity of the disease.
 It has also been designed to evaluate the response to new therapies for the treatment of EB.
 The EBDASI was developed and validated by Professor Dedee Murrell and her team of students and fellows at the St George Hospital, University of New South Wales, in Sydney, Australia.
 It was presented at the International Investigative Dermatology congress in Edinburgh in 2013 and a paper-based version was published in the Journal of the American Academy of Dermatology in 2014.

 Prognosis

 A 2014 study classified cases into three types—EBS, JEB and DEB—and reviewed their times of death.
 The first two types tended to die in infancy and the last in early adulthood.
 In a survey of 11 families affected by the disease, lack of awareness of the disease by both the public and health care providers raised concerns about the care provided.